Pointwise periodic maps with quantized first integrals: Introduction

-It is known that periodicity issues are related with integrability since most continuous periodic maps are completely integrable, see \cite{CGM06} and \cite{CGMM16}.
-In this work we revisit the examples and results of Chang et al. in the above cited references under the light of their properties as integrable systems.
-For each of these three maps, we obtain a \emph{first integral} which is defined in certain open and dense set of $\R^2$.
+Recall that a first integral of a discrete dynamical system associated with a map $F$ is a non-constant real valuated function $V$ such that $V\circ F=V$, which means that the level sets $\{V=c\}$, typically called the energy levels, are invariant under the action of the map.
+It is known that periodicity issues are related with integrability since most continuous periodic maps are completely integrable (there exist as many functionally independent first integrals as the dimension of the phase space), see \cite{CGM06} and \cite{CGMM16}.
+In this work we consider the piecewise affine maps $F$ with $\alpha\in\{\pi/3,\pi/2,2\pi/3\}$ under the light of their properties as integrable systems.
+For each of these three maps, we obtain a non-trivial \emph{first integral} which is defined in an open and dense set of $\R^2$ and have discrete (or quantized) energy levels.
 Then we describe their global features in terms of the dynamics induced by the maps on the level sets of the first integrals.
-In fact, this is one of the novelties of our work.
-Recall that a first integral of a discrete dynamical system associated with a map $F$ is a non-constant real valuated function $V$ such that $V\circ F=V$, which means that the level sets $\{V=c\}$, typically called the \emph{energy levels}, are invariant under the action of the map.

-We believe that the existence and the rich features of the first integrals found in this work are also interesting by themselves.
-As we will see, the set of values of the first integrals (the \emph{energy levels}) are discrete, thus \emph{quantized}.
-Furthermore, the level sets are bounded and their interior is formed by a finite number of some prescribed tiles of certain regular tessellations, see Figures \ref{f:T90}, \ref{f:T120} and \ref{f:T60}.
-The existence of these \emph{quantized integrals} with \emph{positive measure level sets} is quite novel in the context of discrete dynamic systems theory.
-As far as we know this is the first case in which global first integrals are given for pointwise periodic piecewise continuous maps.
+These level sets are bounded, with positive measure and their interior is formed by a finite number of some prescribed tiles of certain regular or uniform tessellations forming necklaces, see Figures \ref{f:T90}, \ref{f:T120} and \ref{f:T60}.
+The existence of necklaces in piecewise isometries is well known.
+For instance, in \cite[Theorem 1 and Lemma 11]{GQ} it is established the existence of some invariant necklaces defined by convex polygons containing periodic islands for a family of maps that contain the ones studied in this papers.
+These necklaces and the set of periods associated with their periodic orbits are characterized both analytically and geometrically, and its existence is the key to prove the boundedness of the orbits of the maps considered there.
+We want to point out that in our maps, all the integral's level sets are necklaces.
+In Remark \ref{r:final} we comment the relation between both families of necklaces.
+In addition, as we will see, the maps $F$ with $\alpha\in\{\pi/3,\pi/2,2\pi/3\}$ have also a second continuous first integral, see Remark \ref{r:dist}.
+This second first integral, however, is not useful to control the set of periods.